Protests Rock Spain's Catalonia Region But Residents Are Divided Over Independence

 In an official survey in July, more than 48% of respondents said they did not want Catalonia to become an independent state, compared with 44% in favor.

 Just a 20-minute metro ride from the unrest downtown in Catalonia's capital city of Barcelona, the working-class neighborhood of Nou Barris has a somewhat different mood.
-It has hardly any pro-independence flags hanging from balconies and few of its residents are seen wearing the yellow ribbon supporters of the jailed leaders have pinned to their clothes.
+It has hardly any pro-independence flags hanging from balconies and few of its residents are seen wearing the yellow ribbon that supporters of the jailed leaders have pinned to their clothes.

 "Catalonia belongs to Spain," says Sara Pérez, 62, sitting on a park bench in Nou Barris, waiting for her grandson to get out of boxing class.
 "I consider myself Catalan, although the way things are going, each day a little less."